- American Airlines Admirals Club New York JFK

 Fresh seasonal fruit

 After lunch, the FAs closed window shades with about 2h40m of flight time left to SCL.
 I got to lie down while finishing the King’s Speech (an amazing movie; I tend to watch Oscar winning flicks on planes).
-I also ordered a couple more glasses of the wine — LAN FAs are not proactive in asking if you’d like anything, but with a bit of passenger initiative, they’ll happily honor any request.
+I also ordered a couple more glasses of the wine — LAN FAs are not proactive in asking if you’d like anything, but with a bit of passenger initiative (read: push the call button), they’ll happily honor any request.

-I’ve come to the point where I’ve decided – I LOVE THIS BED.
+I’ve come to the point where I’ve decided – I LOVE THE LAN BED.
 I discovered that if you hold the “flat bed” option on the control panel, it doesn’t go truly flat, but only to a bit of an incline.
 However, you can lift the seat up even more by using that specific button on the control panel to make it truly flat.
-The duvet is incredibly comfortable – my friend was joking that she still had to buy a comforter for her new apartment in Stgo and was debating just stealing a couple of duvets from the plane (don’t worry, they stayed onboard).
+The duvet is incredibly comfortable and competes with the plush covers of many other business class offerings – my friend was joking that she still had to buy a comforter for her new apartment in Santiago and was debating just stealing a couple of duvets from the plane (don’t worry, they stayed onboard).